 Coconut flour is different than other flours, a little goes a long way.
 Coconut flour is very dry; like a sponge, it sops up moisture, so you can find recipes that use ½ cup coconut flour and 4 eggs, plus ½ cup agave (such as my recipe for Strawberry Cupcakes on page 24 of Gluten-Free Cupcakes).
 That is a crazy wet-dry ingredient ratio, but necessary when cooking with coconut flour.

-View all of my coconut flour recipes, which by the way are gluten free and nut free.
+View all of my recipes that use coconut flour, which by the way are gluten free and mostly nut free.
+If you are looking for exclusively nut free recipes, please go to my nut free recipes.